-On January 1, 2020, Technology Innovation and Emission Reduction Regulation (TIER Regulations) came into force in Alberta and replaced the Carbon Competitiveness Incentive Regulation (CCIR).
-Total Alberta scope 1 (20%) and scope 2 (39%) emissions will be covered in 2020 as Baytex has registered its facilities into the TIER Regulations.
-The benchmark compliance year is currently set as 2020 for conventional oil and gas aggregates.
+On January 1, 2020, Technology Innovation and Emission Reduction Regulation (TIER Regulations) came into force in Alberta and replaced the

+Carbon Competitiveness Incentive Regulation (CCIR).
+Baytex has registered its Alberta operated facilities into the TIER Regulations in an aggregate for conventional oil and gas facilities.
+The baseline year of the aggregate is 2020, with a 10% reduction requirement on stationary combustion for the 2020 compliance year.
+Regulated emissions have been third party verified in the performance standard and represent ~70% of scope 1 emissions in Alberta, or ~23% of total Baytex scope 1 emissions.